ZumDeWald/intl-dates/README.md

 ###### Using `intlDates` function

 ```
-import { intlDates } from 'useintldates'; // Bring the function into your code as a named export
+import { intlDates } from 'intl-dates'; // Bring the function into your code as a named export

 // Retrieve and destructure the 'dates' object from the intlDates function
 const dates = intlDates();